 - The student has the right to be assisted at the hearing by an advisor drawn from within the campus community.

-- The hearing consists of the Chair (who does not vote) and of a jury of 3 faculty members and 4 student members from the AHJB.
-A finding of responsibility requires 4 votes out of the 7 voting members.
+- The hearing consists of the Chair (who does not vote) and of a jury of 1 faculty member and 2 student members from the AHJB.
+This jury of 3 must be present for hearing to proceed.
+A finding of responsibility requires 2 votes out of the 3 voting members.

 - Evidence must pertain to the charge as determined by the Chair.

 - The Chair notifies the student and faculty member of the AHJB’s decisions by registered campus mail or registered U.S. mail.

 The process outlined above is intended to provide accused students an opportunity to respond to allegations of academic dishonesty, thereby enabling the AHJB to make an informed decision about responsibility and impose appropriate sanctions.
 However, if a student fails to respond within five days to the attempt to solicit a plea or schedule a hearing, the AHJB Chair will note that the student has failed to respond and will schedule a hearing.
 The AHJB Chair will inform the student (by College e-mail) of the date, time, and place of the hearing at least 48 hours prior to the scheduled hearing.
 If the student does not enter a plea prior to the hearing, a plea of “not responsible” will be entered on the student’s behalf.
 If a student fails to attend a scheduled hearing, the Chair may proceed with the hearing without the student and a decision will be rendered based upon available information.

 For first offenses, the expected minimum sanction is zero points awarded for the project, examination, or assignment.
 The AHJB may choose to impose sanctions other than the expected minimum.
 The maximum sanction is failure of the course.
 The sanction should also include one or more educational components, such as informational sessions with library or Ethics Center staff, or repetition of the assignment for no credit.